frankier/softcomputingforsoftpeople/README.md

 usually come together.
 Cargo will pull in other requirements.
 The simplest way to get started is with the [rustup script](https://rustup.rs/).

+The project has extra prerequisites which are stated in that subsection.

 Task 1
 ======